LiC2022/NLP-with-Disaster-Tweets/README.md

 Codes are written with Jupyter Notebook in the file `disaster_tweets.ipynb`

-The final results are noted down in the file `results.csv'
+The final results are noted down in the file `results.csv`